xamarin/xamarin-macios/docs/website/binding_types_reference_guide.md

 }
 ```

-If the value of "doAdd" is true, then the parameter is added to the
+If the value of `doAdd` is true, then the parameter is added to the
 `__mt_{0}_var List<NSObject>;`.
 Where `{0}` is replaced with the given
 `listName`.
 You must declare this backing field in your complementary partial
 class to the API.